chemica/flirt/README.md

 This will make finding your listeners very easy.
 It also decouples the service object completely from the event process, meaning it can be used in other contexts and testing is a breeze.

-This promotes use of the Single Responsibility Principle: "A class should only have one reason to change."
+This style of coding promotes the Single Responsibility Principle: "A class should only have one reason to change."
 The class only requires amending if the event specification changes.

 #### Event objects

-It may be useful to use an object to keep a repository of event symbols or define an object to represent an event:
+It may be useful to use an object to keep a repository of event symbols or define a class to specify an event:

 ```ruby
 class Events